-The Griffiths Teas Building is a Sydney landmark, a symbol of the vigorous industrial past of inner-city Surry Hills.
-Built by Kent, Budden & Greenwell architects in 1915, the seven-storey warehouse lay dormant for some three decades but is now being resuscitated by PopovBass architects.
-A mixed use residential and hospitality hub, in its new incarnation the Griffiths Teas Building is set to become a linchpin of the neighbourhood's urban renewal.
+The Griffiths Teas Building is a Sydney landmark, a symbol of the vigorous industrial past of innercity Surry Hills.
+Built by Kent, Budden & Greenwell architects in 1915, the seven-storey warehouse lay dormant for some three decades but has now been resuscitated by PopovBass architects.
+A mixed use residential and hospitality hub, in its new incarnation the Griffiths Teas Building has become a linchpin of the neighbourhood's urban renewal.

 The existing warehouse structure is simple, efficient and robust, and PopovBass have chosen to work within this same ethos, nudging the building into the 21st century while respecting its glorious past.
-The façade, with its intricate corbels, recesses and elaborate brick work will be enhanced by a canopy and roof screens to reference the grid of the windowpanes below.
-The new penthouse extension at the top of the building will continue the theme, reiterating the rhythms of window, brick and timber work of the historical structure.
+The façade, with its intricate corbels, recesses and elaborate brick work is enhanced by a canopy and roof screens to reference the grid of the windowpanes below.
+The penthouse extension at the top of the building continues the theme, reiterating the rhythms of window, brick and timber work of the historical structure.

 Each of the seven two-storey penthouses straddles the top floor of the original building and includes an expansive additional level that extends and enhances the pre-existing structure.
 Generous heritage windows and exposed brick walls segue into the airy, contemporary extension that is flooded with light via massive windows and private landscaped terraces.

 NSW Architecture Awards, Winner, Residential Architecture - Multiple Housing, 2018

 Heritage Awards, Finalist, Adaptive Re-use, 2018